cahirwpz/phd/spadil/doc/runtime.md

-# Runtime built-in types and functions
+# Runtime built-in types, operators and functions

 It is crucial here to distinguish between: